 Bet you thought the answer was yes.
 That’s only half right.
 It’s a trick question because the answer’s complicated.
-Most curbside recycling programs accept #1 plastics for recycling, but only certain forms of it.
-Bottles that hold various products—shampoo, salad dressing, water, and soda — are almost always accepted.
-Other types of #1 plastic containers — made by a method called thermoforming — are not accepted or used in the recycling stream.
+Most curbside recycling programs accept #1 plastics for recycling, but only certain forms of this material.
+Bottles for various products — shampoo, salad dressing, water, and soda — are almost always accepted.
+Other types of #1 plastic containers made using a method called thermoforming are not widely accepted or processed successfully in the recycling stream.

 What Is Thermoforming?